osmosis-labs/docs/docs/beaker/config/workspace.md

     * **`branch`** : String

        >
-       > Brance of the repo to be used as template
+       > Branch of the repo to be used as template
        >